kwe92/Flutter-Firebase-CRUD-Demo/README.md

 # firebasedemo

-A Flutter project with demonstrating CRUD functionality with Cloud Firebase.
+A Flutter project demonstrating CRUD functionality with Cloud Firebase.